divio/divio-cloud-docs/introduction/includes/02-create-1-set-up.rst

 In the Divio Control Panel, `create a new project <https://control.divio.com/control/project/create/>`_.

 Any web application in any language can run on Divio, as long as there is nothing that prevents its being Dockerised.
-However for convenience we also provide a number of ready-to-go project types for applications built in Java, PHP, Node and other languages (and the list is growing).
-Use of these optional - if you start with a *No platform* project, you can build your application from a blank sheet.
+For convenience we some ready-to-go project types for applications built in Java, PHP, Node and other languages.
+Use of these is optional.
+You can also start with a *No platform* project, in which you build your application from a blank sheet.

 For this tutorial, select the following options for your project (other options should be left on their default settings):